-Angelina Jolie (4 June, 1975 – ) American actress, movie director, humanitarian and global celebrity.
-Jolie won an Academy Award for her role in Girl, Interrupted in 1999.
+Angelina Jolie (4 June 1975 – ) American actress, movie director, humanitarian and global celebrity.
+Jolie won an Academy Award for her role in Girl, Interrupted (1999).
 Another iconic role was in Lara Croft: Tomb Raider.
-Deeply concerned with humanitarian efforts, Jolie also serves as a Goodwill Ambassador for the UNHCR.
+Concerned with humanitarian efforts, Jolie also serves as a Goodwill Ambassador for the UNHCR.

 Alfred Hitchcock (1899 – 1980) English/American film director and producer.
 Hitchcock is considered the master film director, producing some of Hollywood’s greatest films, such as Psycho, Rear Window and Birds.

 Walt Disney (1901 – 1966) American film producer

 and creator of cartoon characters such as Mickey Mouse.
 Walt Disney pioneered the successful animated film portrayal of classic fairy tales, such as Snow White and the Seven Dwarfs.
 He also developed the Disney theme parks.